mdyousufreja/nosql-challenge_reja/README.md

 The magazine editors have some requested modifications for the database before I can perform any queries or analysis for them.
 Made the following changes to the establishments collection:

 1. An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
 The magazine has asked me to include it in my analysis.
-2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
+2. Found the BusinessTypeID for "Restaurant/Cafe/Canteen" and returned only the **BusinessTypeID** and **BusinessType** fields.

-Update the new restaurant with the BusinessTypeID you found.
+3. Updated the new restaurant with the BusinessTypeID I found.

-The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
-Then, remove any establishments within the Dover Local Authority from the database, and check the number of documents to ensure they were deleted.
+4. The magazine is not interested in any establishments in Dover, so checked how many documents contain the Dover Local Authority.
+Then, removed any establishments within the Dover Local Authority from the database, and checked the number of documents to ensure     they were deleted.

-Some of the number values are stored as strings, when they should be stored as numbers.
+5. Some of the number values are stored as strings, when they should be stored as numbers.

-Use update_many to convert latitude and longitude to decimal numbers.
+   - Used **update_many** to convert **latitude** and **longitude** to decimal numbers.
-Use update_many to convert RatingValue to integer numbers.
+   - Used **update_many** to convert **RatingValu**e to integer numbers.